Physical measures for mostly sectional expanding flows: Introduction and statement of results

 \subsubsection{Physical/SRB measures and $cu$-Gibbs states}

-In the uniformly hyperbolic setting it is well known that physical measures $\mu$, for hyperbolic attractors of $C^2$ diffeomorphisms $g$, admit a disintegration into conditional measures along the unstable manifolds of almost every point which are absolutely continuous with respect to the induced Lebesgue measure on these sub-manifolds, see \cite{Bo75,BR75,PS82,Vi97b}.
-By Leddrappier-Young characterization of measures satisfying (Pesin's) Entropy Formula \cite{LY85}, this is equivalent to
+In the uniformly hyperbolic setting, it is well known that physical measures $\mu$, for hyperbolic attractors of $C^2$ diffeomorphisms $g$, admit a disintegration into conditional measures along the unstable manifolds of almost every point which are absolutely continuous with respect to the induced Lebesgue measure on these submanifolds, see \cite{Bo75,BR75,PS82}.
+By Leddrappier-Young characterization of measures satisfying (Pesin's) Entropy Formula~\cite{LY85}, this is equivalent to

-where $E^u$ is the unstable invariant subbundle over the hyperbolic attractor, and $\chi^+(z)=\sum_i\lambda_i^+(z)\dim(E_i(z))$ is the sum of positive Lyapunov exponents in the $E^u$ direction with multiplicities.
+where $E^u$ is the unstable invariant subbundle over the hyperbolic attractor, and $\Sigma^+(z)=\sum_{i\le\dim(E^u)} \chi_i^+(z)$ is the sum of positive Lyapunov exponent (with multiplicities).
 In the hyperbolic setting for diffeomorphisms, condition~\eqref{eq:Pesin} means that $\mu$ is a $u$-Gibbs state.
+These measures are known as \emph{Sinai-Ruelle-Bowen (SRB)} measures.